lwdsw/Kiln/guides/Model Support.md

 Notes:
 - The API must support the `/v1/models` endpoint, so Kiln can access the list of models.
 - Many Kiln tasks require structured (JSON) output.
 These can be hard to get working on custom servers, as each server/model pair usually needs some configuration to reliably produce structured output (tools vs json_mode vs json parsing, schema format, etc).

+### LiteLLM

+Kiln works with [LiteLLM](https://github.com/BerriAI/litellm), an open source proxy which exposes an OpenAI compatible API to over 100 model providers.
+If your preferred provider isn't built in, try LiteLLM!
+Simply add your LiteLLM URL in the "Custom API" section of Settings.